 9. Set healthy boundaries

 Part of being open to all kinds of viewpoints means setting boundaries.
 Otherwise, it’ll feel like drinking from a firehose.
 It can be detrimental to your mental health if you’re exposed to the news 24/7.
 Commit to an hour of research a day, for example.
-If you find harmful resources, block them or unfollow them so you spend your time reading neutral, constructive information.
+If you find harmful resources, block them or unfollow them so you spend your time reading unbiased, constructive information.

 10. Value the free press